streuspeicher/howto-setup-gitlab/README.md

 Currently, I keep everything configured in a single docker-compose file, no external configuration files or environment vars are required.

-All date is stored below `/srv` on the host system.
+All data is stored below `/srv` on the host system.

 ```yaml
 # GITLAB compose file